 Concluding the labor relationship

 Bolivia’s labor laws regulate the ways to conclude a labor relationship in different scenarios and conditions.
-Labor General Law of 1942 gives the following guidelines for concluding a labor relationship:
+The Labor General Law of 1942 gives the following guidelines for concluding a labor relationship:

 Employee voluntary resignation